 Lalbagh walking tour: This was just laziness to get up on a Sunday morning.
 And from what I heard from my friends post the event, was that it was pretty boring too.

 Bangalore is known for its pubs and restaurants.
+There is no dearth of fine dining restaurants in Bangalore.
 There are too many and we as foodies keep finding little gems all around the city.
 We also went back to many of our favorite spots again.
-Yes eating is an integral part of every Bangalorean’s life.
+Yes, eating is an integral part of every Bangalorean’s life.
 So where all did we go this month:

 Oh boy, we do eat out a lot and I am pretty sure I missed few restaurants and activities.
 And the only exercise I have is swimming.
 It is definitely the right time to go swimming in Bangalore.

 Since classes have started at IIM-B, my life has become super hectic.
 It has been a good experience and our campus is one of the greenest campuses in Bangalore.
 Also pretty stoked to be back in School at the Best Management institute in the country.